EUDAT-Training/B2SHARE-Training/api/05_Create_new_record.md

 Please note that the record ID will remain the same during the draft stage and after finally publishing the record.
 There is no attached EPIC PID yet.

 ### Add files to your new draft record
 After creation of the draft record, files can be added.
 This is achieved in a similar way as the previous example via a PUT request.
 Make sure your data files are accessible in the Python session.
 In this case the files named `sequence.txt` and `sequence2.txt` are added to the draft record.
+For every file to add to the record, a separate request is required.

 Files in records are placed in file buckets attached to a record with a specific `file_bucket_id`.
 This identifier can be extracted from the returned information after creating the draft record in the nested property `files` of the property `links`: